qxdddliu/m-1/README.md

    because it you can't control something that is more intelligent than all of humanity combined.
 3. There is a very high chance that it will use humans for purposes we do not want.
 Just look at how we treat species that are less intelligent than us.
-4. We cannot stop the humans that are researching AGI so now the question is how do we solve the AGI control problem?
+4. We cannot stop the humans that are researching AGI so now the question is:

-`Q: How do we solve the AGI control problem?`
+`Q1: How do we solve the AGI control problem?`
 1. Use checklist of 100+ mental models.
 2. Increase human intelligence faster than AGI.
 3. Figure out how to backwards time travel.
 4. Something I haven't or can't even imagine.

-1 & 2 are the easiest to answer next so now the question becomes `How do you increase human intelligence by orders of magnitude safely and faster than code based AGI?`.
+1 & 2 are the easiest to answer next so now the question becomes:

+`Q2: How do you increase human intelligence by orders of magnitude safely and faster than code based AGI?`.

 In order to answer this question we have to agree on a simple and clear definition of intelligence.
 We define intelligence in 2 parts.
 Intelligence is the <b>ability to predict the future</b> and <b>act on it in a way that is beneficial to itself and others</b>.
 This means we can increase human intelligence in multiple ways.

 1. Increase breath, range, & accuracy of future predictions.